Oba you save the link to your gadget?

 Anyone who visits your site and opts in to your list is a very hot lead.
 And there’s no better tool than email for following up with those leads.

-Let’s say 50 links that you need to start being able to compete.
-Content can you take you a long way.
+Let’s say about 100 links from other websites that already have traffic, that’s a comfortable number to get your website visible.
+Content can take you a long way.
 Keywords can take you a long way.
 Engagement and interaction can take you a long way.
-But you’ve got to have a base of links.
+But you’ve got to have an incremental base of links.

-Some of the link building strategies that worked in 2013 are no longer effective.
+Some of the link building strategies that worked as recently as 2018 are no longer effective.
 In fact, you could be penalized if you try some of them – forums, directory submissions and so on.
 The links you really want are those that come from great content that helps people.

 I talked about this in step 5 above.
 The word “resource” can be defined as, “something (or someone) that is a source of help.”
 For our purposes, it means a piece of content that provides benefit to your users.